Honeysuckle Bower: Description

-The painting is a full-length double portrait of the couple seated in a bower (wikt) of honeysuckle.
+The painting is a full-length double portrait of the couple seated in a bower (wikt), also called an arbor of honeysuckle.
+The couple is dressed in fine clothing of an aristocratic class within this portrait while also maintaining a casual and adoring pose.
 They are surrounded by love and marriage symbolism: the honeysuckle and garden are both traditional symbols of love, and the holding of right hands (junctio dextrarum) represents union through marriage.
-Additionally, Rubens depicts himself as an aristocratic gentleman with his left hand on the hilt of his sword.